What types of home insurance are available?

-Whether you’re a homeowner, condo owner or a renter, you’ll want to make sure your insurance covers what you think it does.
-A number of policy types exist for these three situations, as well as vacation homes, rental properties and homes under construction or renovation.
+Whether you’re a homeowner, condo owner, or a renter, you’ll want to make sure your insurance covers what you think it does.
+Policy types exist for these three situations, but also for vacation homes, rental properties and homes under construction or renovation.

 Customers usually get quotes from a number of insurance providers before choosing a policy to purchase.
-Price is a significant factor, but it’s important to remember that the actual type of policy quoted will affect not only your price, but also the quality of your protection in the event of a claim.
+Price is a significant factor, but it’s important to remember that the type of policy affects not only the price, but also the quality of protection in the event of a claim.

-These are the most restrictive policies available, protecting you against only a narrow selection of losses.
+These are the most restrictive policies available; they protect you against only a narrow selection of losses.
 Typically, this includes fire or lightning, explosion, smoke, falling objects, impact by aircraft or land vehicle, riot, vandalism or malicious acts, some types of water damage, windstorm or hail, and theft or attempted theft.
-Named perils policies will only cover loss or damage caused by one of these specified perils; if loss or damage is caused by something else, then your policy will not assist you.
+Named perils policies will only cover loss or damage caused by one of these specified perils.
+If something else causes the loss or damage, your policy will not assist you.

-Named perils policies are usually offered for homes in unusual circumstances; for example, remote vacation homes without fire protection, homes under major repair or renovation, or very old homes without modern equipment.
+Named perils policies are usually offered for homes in unusual circumstances.
+For example, remote vacation homes without fire protection, homes under major repair or renovation, or very old homes lacking modern equipment.